stefangit1/LobbySystem/README.md

 ## Installation

-1. Download the plugin `lobbysystem.jar` file
+1. Download the plugin `LobbySystem.jar` file
 2. Place it in your server's `plugins` folder
 3. Restart or reload your server
 4. Done!